simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-11-21
+<br />**Date image released:**  2024-11-22
-<br />**This image is owned by:**  Giorgio Ferrari
+<br />**This image is owned by:**  Bruno Rota Sargi
-<br />**Title of the image:**  The Elephant's Trunk in Cepheus
+<br />**Title of the image:**  The Medusa Nebula
-<br />**Description for the image:**  Like an illustration in a galactic Just So Story, the Elephant's Trunk Nebula winds through the emission region and young star cluster complex IC 1396, in the high and far off constellation of Cepheus.
-Also known as vdB 142, this cosmic elephant's trunk is over 20 light-years long.
-The detailed telescopic view features the bright swept-back ridges and pockets of cool interstellar dust and gas that abound in the region.
-But the dark, tendril-shaped clouds contain the raw material for star formation and hide protostars within.
-Nearly 3,000 light-years distant, the relatively faint IC 1396 complex covers a large region on the sky, spanning over 5 degrees.
-This rendition spans a 1 degree wide field of view though, about the angular size of 2 full moons.
+<br />**Description for the image:**  Braided and serpentine filaments of glowing gas suggest this nebula's popular name, The Medusa Nebula.
+Also known as Abell 21, this Medusa is an old planetary nebula some 1,500 light-years away in the constellation Gemini.
+Like its mythological namesake, the nebula is associated with a dramatic transformation.
+The planetary nebula phase represents a final stage in the evolution of low mass stars like the sun as they transform themselves from red giants to hot white dwarf stars and in the process shrug off their outer layers.
+Ultraviolet radiation from the hot star powers the nebular glow.
+The Medusa's transforming star is the faint one near the center of the overall bright crescent shape.
+In this deep telescopic view, fainter filaments clearly extend below and to the left.
+The Medusa Nebula is estimated to be over 4 light-years across.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2411/LDN1105ElephantTrunk2048.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2411/MEDUSA_NEBULA_FINAL_BRS_SIGNED.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).